mcpcpc/mcpcpc.github.io/_posts/2020-12-02-linode-xorg-vnc-servers.md

 ---
 layout: post
 title: Xorg and VNC servers on Linode VM
+description: Configuring a minimal VNC and Xorg Server on a Linode virtual machine.
 ---

-Configuring a minimal VNC and Xorg Server on a Linode virtual machine.

 As part of my recent efforts to expand [xwm](http://github.com/mcpcpc/xwm) to other distribution platforms, I decided to purchase a Linode virtual machine